anishmoktan/DevBops_CICD_Pipeline/README.md

 2. Click on t2.micro *Free Tier* instance type

-3. Leave most of the configurations the way it is besides these below:
+3. Again, leave most of the configurations the way it is besides these below:
     - Network: ***DevBops_Production_VPC***
     - Subnet: ***DevBops-Prod-Private-1***
     - Auto-assign Public IP: ***Use subnet setting (Disable)***